Jonatan Grahn

 Jonatan Grahn (born 15 October 2000) is a speedway rider from Sweden.

 Speedway career

 Grahn came to prominence in 2020, when he reached the final and finished fifth in the 2020 Individual Speedway Junior European Championship.
 The following year in 2021, he represented Sweden in the Team Speedway Junior World Championship final.

 In 2022, he recorded a fourth place finish in Team Junior European Championship and rode for Indianerna in the Swedish Eliserien (the highest league in Sweden).
+He continued to ride for Indianerna for both the 2023 and 2024 seasons.
+He was selected by the Sweden national speedway team to represent them for the 2024 season.

+Grahn signed for Edinburgh Monarchs for his debut season in British speedway for the SGB Championship 2025.

 Family

 His younger brother Gustav Grahn is also a professional speedway rider.